 Electronic Prescription Service

-The Electronic Prescription Service (EPS) is for prescribers and dispensers and is used in primary and secondary care.
+The Electronic Prescription Service (EPS) is for prescribers and dispensers and is used in primary, secondary and community care.

 About this service